Wells High School (Texas)

 Wells High School is a public high school located in Wells, Texas (USA).
-It is the sole high school in the Wells Independent School District.
-In 2015, the school was rated "Improvement Required" by the Texas Education Agency.
+It is the sole high school in the Wells Independent School District and is classified as a 1A school by the UIL.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Wells Pirates compete in the following sports: